katiesangpark/100-DAYS-OF-CODE/README.md

 ### Day 39: November 21, 2018

-**Today's Progress:**
-1. Introduction to Data Science in Python (Coursera): Working on WEEK 3 assignment
+**Today's Progress:** Introduction to Data Science in Python (Coursera) - Working on WEEK 3 assignment

 **Thoughts:** Working on Week 3 assignment..Some questions are tricky, finding answers is difficult..
 I hope to solve those questions tomorrow...!!

+### Day 39: November 21, 2018

+**Today's Progress:** Introduction to Data Science in Python (Coursera) - WEEK 3 assignment PASSED!! :)

+**Thoughts:** There was a mistake in processing data and fixed it today, finally passed Week 3 assignment (Analysis of data & Programming in Pandas)..!!
+Nice!!